Zaheeroo/riderapp/cursorrules.md

 ##Instructions
 - Use shadcn for the components
 - Use lucide icons for the icons
+-Make sure the file structure is super clean and easy to understand
 - Use vercel for the hosting.
 Every component you install must be always compatible with Vercel
 - Use typescript for the programming language
 - Use nextjs for the framework